The Legend of Zelda: Twilight Princess: Plot

 After gaining the Master Sword, Link is cleansed of the curse that kept him in wolf form.
 Deep within the Gerudo Desert, Link and Midna search for the Mirror of Twilight, the only known gateway between Hyrule and the Twilight Realm, but discover that it is broken.
 The Sages there explain that Zant tried to destroy it, but only managed to shatter it into fragments; only the true ruler of the Twili can completely destroy the mirror.
 They also relate that they once used it to banish Ganondorf, the Gerudo leader who attempted to steal the Triforce, to the Twilight Realm after failing to execute him.
 Link and Midna set out to retrieve the missing shards of the mirror.
 Once it has been fully restored, the Sages reveal to Link that Midna is actually the true ruler of the Twili, usurped and cursed into her current form by Zant.
 Confronting Zant, Link and Midna learn that he forged a pact with Ganondorf, who asked for his assistance in subjugating Hyrule.
 After Link defeats Zant, Midna recovers the Fused Shadows and kills Zant after learning that only Ganondorf's defeat can release her from her curse.

 Returning to Hyrule, Link and Midna find Ganondorf in Hyrule Castle, with a lifeless Zelda suspended above him.
 Ganondorf fights Link by possessing Zelda and then transforming into a gigantic boar-like beast, but Link defeats him by using his wolf form, and the power Midna received from Zelda is able to resuscitate her.
 Ganondorf revives, and Midna teleports Link and Zelda outside the castle so she can hold him off with the Fused Shadows.
 However, as Hyrule Castle collapses, Ganondorf emerges from it victorious, crushing the Fused Shadow piece that Midna wore on her head, and pursues Link on horseback.
-Assisted by Zelda and the Light Spirits, Link eventually knocks Ganondorf off his horse and duels him on foot before finishing him off with the Master Sword.
+Assisted by Zelda and the Light Spirits, Link eventually knocks Ganondorf off his horse, before dueling him on foot and eventually running the Master Sword through his chest.
 With Ganondorf dead, the Light Spirits revive Midna and restore her to her true form.
 After bidding farewell to Link and Zelda, Midna returns home and destroys the Mirror of Twilight, ultimately severing the link between Hyrule and the Twilight Realm.
 As Hyrule Castle is rebuilt, Link leaves Ordon Village, heading to parts unknown.